NICWA Employment Opportunities

 The Strategic Communications Intern will learn many of the basic skills needed to become a communications professional at a national nonprofit.
 They will have the opportunity to network within the Native community, regionally and nationally.
 Interns will also have the opportunity to sharpen their advocacy skills.
 Interested applicants should have the following approach:

 - You value community-based and culturally appropriate services for children, families, and communities.

 - You are committed to storytelling as an approach for social change.

 - You value ethical journalism and fair coverage of Native communities.

 - You have a desire to learn about day-to-day operations of a Native nonprofit.

-Applications are being accepted for 2022.
+Applications are being accepted for spring 2023.

 Complete application materials should include: NICWA’s Employment Application, a cover letter, and resume.

 Mail: NICWA, ATTN: Human Resources, 5100 S Macadam Avenue, Suite 300, Portland, OR 97239